WETM-TV: News operation

 WETM-TV has traditionally been a ratings stronghold in the Central Twin Tiers area.
 This is because the news department at rival WENY is quite small compared with WETM-TV.
-In addition, WENY does not provide any newscasts in several traditional timeslots (such as a midday broadcast during the week, weeknights at 5, and weekends) despite operating three major programming services (ABC, CBS, and The CW).
-However, there is the market's only local news offering weeknights at 5:30 seen on WENY-DT2.
-WETM does not produce a newscast then unlike most NBC affiliates in the Eastern Time Zone.
+In addition, WENY does not provide any newscasts in several traditional timeslots (such as a midday broadcast during the week, weeknights at 5, and weekends) despite operating three major broadcast networks (ABC, CBS, and The CW+).

 While serving as a semi-satellite of WSTM, WETM-TV produced separate local newscasts that were seen weeknights at 6 and 11 from its original Hawley Hill studios.
-There were also weekday morning news and weather cut-ins (airing at :25 and :55 past the hour) during Today (airing from 7 until 9).
+There were also weekday morning news and weather cut-ins (airing at :25 and :55 past the hour) during Today (airing from 7 to 9 a.m.).
 The 2004 launch of WETM-DT2/WTTX-LP introduced the area's first prime time newscast at 10 which is still seen for thirty minutes on weeknights.
-WETM 18 News at 10 currently competes with a ten-minute news and weather update airing on Fox affiliate WYDC, channel 48 (which is taped in advance).
-WETM-DT2 also simulcasts the entire weekday morning show, weekday news at noon, in addition to the weeknight newscasts at 5 and 6 from the main channel.
+WETM 18 News at 10 currently competes with another half-hour newscast airing on Fox affiliate WYDC, channel 48 (which is taped in advance).
+WETM-DT2 formerly simulcast the newscasts from the main channel before becoming an Antenna TV affiliate.

 On June 5, 2009, WIVT and WBGH in Binghamton announced there would be a consolidation of news operations with WETM-TV after Newport Television made across the board cuts.
 However, those two stations would continue to be locally operated and maintain engineer staff at their own studios in Binghamton.
 WIVT and WBGH began simulcasting WETM's newscasts with only regional weather coverage of the Eastern Twin Tiers and not much of a news focus.
-A separate newscast, specifically focusing on the Binghamton area, was brought back to those two stations on June 28, 2009 through a simulcast on both outlets.
+A separate newscast, specifically focusing on the Binghamton area, was brought back to those two stations on June 28, 2009, through a simulcast on both outlets.
 This effort originally consisted of a 6 p.m. weeknight newscast entirely produced from WETM's studios.

 Eventually, production of the news and sports portions of the broadcast was shifted back to Binghamton.
-These segments are recorded earlier in the day (usually by 5 o'clock) and feature locally based photojournalists.
-A repeat of the 6 o'clock newscast at 11 was subsequently added to the schedules of WIVT and WBGH.
+These segments are recorded earlier in the day (usually by 5 p.m.) and feature locally based photojournalists.
+A repeat of the 6 p.m. newscast at 11 p.m. was subsequently added to the schedules of WIVT and WBGH.
 Soon after adding the hyper-local Binghamton news, WIVT ceased simulcasting WETM's newscasts making the taped weeknight program the only local news shown on the station.
 However, WBGH continued to air WETM's weekend 11 p.m. newscast until at some point in late 2013.
 WETM upgraded its local newscast production to high definition level on July 15, 2014.
 It is the second television station in the market to perform the change as rival WENY switched on April 23, 2012.